Helen Zhang, PhD

-Buoyant and uncompromising, Dr. Zhang is a Transreader across genres (poetry, drama, fiction, essay, diary, correspondence, commentary, art critique), media (literature, music, painting, engraving, sculpture, cinema), and cultures (Scandinavia, Germany, Japan, China).
+Buoyant and uncompromising, Huiwen Helen Zhang is a Transreader across genres (poetry, drama, fiction, essay, diary, correspondence, commentary, art critique), media (literature, music, painting, engraving, sculpture, cinema), and cultures (Scandinavia, Germany, Japan, China).

 Transreading is a critical theory that Dr. Zhang has developed to explore how history, literature, philosophy, and art generate and reshape one another.

-For Dr. Zhang, Transreading is existential; mother tongue is any language with which a momentary intuited intimacy enables her fully to convey an otherwise inexpressible thought, feeling, or sentiment.
+Transreading is existential for Dr. Zhang; mother tongue is any language with which a momentary intuited intimacy enables her fully to convey an otherwise inexpressible thought, feeling, or sentiment.

-Ancient Transreaders transread by Dr. Zhang: Laozi, Zhuangzi, Confucius, Liezi, Sunzi, and Yang Zhu
+Ancient transreaders transread by Dr. Zhang: Laozi, Confucius, Liezi, Zhuangzi, Yang Zhu, and Sunzi

 To learn more about Dr. Zhang’s research, please visit:

-Transreading: a method that Dr. Zhang has developed for interdisciplinary studies, which integrates four simultaneous and interdependent activities—close reading (lento reading), literary translation, creative writing, and cultural hermeneutics.
-These practices are instrumental to understanding the cosmopolitan figures in modern intellectual history that continue to inform our world with works that are often cryptic, but foundational.
+Transreading: a method that Dr. Zhang has developed for interdisciplinary studies, which integrates four interdependent activities—lento reading (slow-close reading), literary translation, creative writing, and cultural hermeneutics.
+The synergy of these practices is instrumental to understanding the cosmopolitan figures in modern intellectual history that continue to inform our world with works that are often cryptic, but foundational.